 For a more retro feel, try shorter, wispy strands in the front and longer ones in the back.
-Such long hairstyles with layers, which are totally giving us some major seventies vibes, are perfect for someone who’s trying to grow out their bangs.
+This look has a major seventies vibe bonus for someone trying to grow out their bangs.

 #52: Windswept Layers for Long Hair

 Lots of girls have layers that frame their face, by why stick to the norm?
-Though having such dramatic layers may seem intimidating at first, it actually yields a great hairdo.
-After all, think of all the styles you can rock with this cut: milkmaid braids, half updos and an elongated peppy ponytail?
+Though having such dramatic layers may seem intimidating at first, it actually creates a great hairdo.
+After all, think of all the styles you can rock with this cut: milkmaid braids, half updos, and elongated, peppy ponytails.
 Consider us sold.

 #54: Long Tousled Layers

-In a world where we’re fascinated with lobs and Ruby Rose-esque shaven heads, long haircuts for women can sometimes be read as boring and – dare we say it – basic.
-Yet, tousled hair with just the right texturizing spray always looks fantastic.
+In a world fascinated with lobs and shaved heads à la Ruby Rose, long haircuts for women can sometimes be read as—dare we say it—basic.
+Yet, tousled hair with just the right amount of texturizing spray always looks fantastic.
 To copy this look, simply blow out your strands with a round brush and add the tiniest amount of saltwater spray for a great finishing touch.

 #55: Boing-worthy Layers

 Like big hair?
 Scroll right this way.
-Maximum volume at the roots and curly ends make a very feminine and stylish downdo whether for every day wear or for a special occasion.
+Maximum volume at the roots and curly ends make a very feminine and stylish down-do perfect for every day wear or for a special occasion.

 #56: Shorter, Curl-friendly Layers

-When you have shorter layers, hairstyles for long hair are far more unattainable, right?
-After all, you can’t curl those cheek long strands.
-Wrong.
-So wrong.
-On the contrary, twisting the shortest layers of your long hair can offer some cool texture and body around your face.
-This hairstyle would look equally great at a formal gala or a little girls party.
-And, as an added bonus, this option is a great way to pick up all the subtle tones of your highlighted hair.
+If you’re wondering how to style your shortest layers, look no further.
+Curling the shortest layers creates some cool texture and body around your face.
+This hairstyle would look equally great at a formal gala or on a girls’ night out.
+As an added bonus, this is a great way to pick up all the subtle tones of your highlighted hair.